-The next thing that you can do to measure your traditional ad is to have a unique URL for a specific ad.
-This is a little bit of effort, so it depends on the size of your campaign, but if possible have a unique URL that people visit for that specific ad.
-This will give you an indication of whether the ad is driving traffic to your website and people are actually responding to your ad.
+The next thing you can do to measure your traditional ad is to have a unique URL for a specific ad.
+This is a little bit of effort, so it depends on the size of your campaign, but if possible, have a unique URL that people visit for that specific ad.
+This will indicate whether the ad is driving traffic to your website and people are responding to your ad.
 You can add an incentive for them if they visit that URL.

 When measuring traditional advertising, bear in mind that this is for indicative reasons only.
 It’s not an absolute measure of, “Okay, so we’ve got five new customers because of this traditional ad.”
-It more gives you an indication of, if this medium is working better than another medium.
-Many people will shoot themselves in the foot by being too precise with their measuring, and there may be opportunities that were actually working in the long run.
+It gives you an indication of if this medium is working better than another medium.
+Many people will shoot themselves in the foot by being too precise with their measuring, and there may be opportunities to work in the long run.